Kranf99/kibella/README.md

 The datasets injected into Kibella for visualization can be produced by <b>*any*</b> data management tool (ETL tool) supporting SQLite (you have complete freedom!).
 However, when producing new datasets for Kibella, we advise you to use the <a href="https://timi.eu/products-solutions/timi/anatella/">Anatella</a> data management solution because <a href="https://timi.eu/products-solutions/timi/anatella/">Anatella</a> is well integrated with Kibella: i.e. <a href="https://timi.eu/products-solutions/timi/anatella/">Anatella</a> has specific functionnalities (i.e. a little box) that allows you to very easily and very quickly exports any datasets to Kibella.

 Kibella is a popular dashboarding solution when you have to deploy a large quantity of completely separated self-service BI environments.
 A whole Kibella system is around 11MB.
-This means that, if you need to create completely separated BI environments (e.g. for each of your different customers), you can just duplicate these 11MB and make several Kibella installation on the same Webserver.
+This means that, if you need to create completely separated BI environments (e.g. for each of your different customers), you can just duplicate these 11MB and make several Kibella installations on the same Webserver.
 Each different installation can have different users, different dashboards, different datasets (nothing is shared).
 So, to deploy 1000 different, completely separated self-service BI environments, you just need 11GB (=1000x11MB) of hard drive space!
 Nothing more!
-Neat! :smile:  As a comparison, the cost of creating 1000 self-service BI environments using any other technology than Kibella is usually around several hundred thousands euros.
+Neat! :smile:  As a comparison, the cost of creating 1000 independent self-service BI environments using any other technology than Kibella is usually around several hundred thousands euros.
 The parameters (users,vizualizations,datasets) of each of these 1000 different installation can be automatically computed by any ETL tool supporting SQLite (e.g. <a href="https://timi.eu/products-solutions/timi/anatella/">Anatella</a>).

 ---